QPCrummer/GEM-rs/README.md

 <!-- Features -->
 <details open="open">
   <summary><h2 style="display: inline-block" id="features">Features</h2></summary>
-  The following features are part of the current release of GreenhousePi-rs:
+  The following features are part of the current release of GEM-rs:

 - Temperature monitoring and safety range
 - Humidity monitoring and safety range